MSDH issues Health Alert for monkeypox - NewsBreak

 MSDH issues Health Alert for monkeypox

-JACKSON, Miss. ( WJTV ) – The Mississippi State Department of Health, along with the Centers for Disease Control, issued a Health Alert for the monkeypox virus.
+JACKSON, Miss. ( WJTV ) – The Mississippi State Department of Health (MSDH), along with the Centers for Disease Control (CDC), issued a Health Alert for the monkeypox virus.

 Clusters of monkeypox cases have been reported in several countries that don’t normally have monkeypox since Saturday, May 14, 2022.
 Previous cases have been associated with travel from Nigeria.
 However, most of the recent cases don’t have direct travel-associated exposure risks.